elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-skills-are-necessary-for-effective-product-and-service-promotion-in-sales-and-marketing.md

 url: /learn/education-studies/questions/what-skills-are-necessary-for-effective-product-and-service-promotion-in-sales-and-marketing
 score: -1.0
 related_article1:
-    id: 168490
+    id: 168499
+    title: >-
-    title: What skills are essential for managerial roles in business administration?
+        What are the main responsibilities of teaching and social service roles, and what skills are required for success in these fields?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-skills-are-essential-for-managerial-roles-in-business-administration
+    url: /learn/education-studies/questions/what-are-the-main-responsibilities-of-teaching-and-social-service-roles-and-what-skills-are-required-for-success-in-these-fields
 related_article2:
-    id: 168509
+    id: 168495
-    title: What technical skills and tools are essential for medical professions, and what career opportunities exist in this field?
+    title: >-
+        How does assertiveness play a role in conflict resolution and decision making in the workplace?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-technical-skills-and-tools-are-essential-for-medical-professions-and-what-career-opportunities-exist-in-this-field
+    url: /learn/education-studies/questions/how-does-assertiveness-play-a-role-in-conflict-resolution-and-decision-making-in-the-workplace
 related_article3:
     id: 168499
+    title: >-
-    title: What are the main responsibilities of teaching and social service roles, and what skills are required for success in these fields?
+        What are the main responsibilities of teaching and social service roles, and what skills are required for success in these fields?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-main-responsibilities-of-teaching-and-social-service-roles-and-what-skills-are-required-for-success-in-these-fields
 related_article4:
-    id: 168499
+    id: 168512
+    title: >-
-    title: What are the main responsibilities of teaching and social service roles, and what skills are required for success in these fields?
+        What are the characteristics of systematic work preferences, and what career options are available for individuals with these preferences?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-responsibilities-of-teaching-and-social-service-roles-and-what-skills-are-required-for-success-in-these-fields
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-systematic-work-preferences-and-what-career-options-are-available-for-individuals-with-these-preferences
 related_article5:
-    id: 168506
+    id: 168496
+    title: >-
-    title: What are the main components of financial planning and analysis, and how do they relate to job titles in the financial sector?
+        What are the key components of persuasive communication, and how can they be applied in career paths?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-financial-planning-and-analysis-and-how-do-they-relate-to-job-titles-in-the-financial-sector
+    url: /learn/education-studies/questions/what-are-the-key-components-of-persuasive-communication-and-how-can-they-be-applied-in-career-paths
 ---

 &nbsp;